 5. Work for a mentor

 There is no better way for your student to learn the ropes than to work for someone who does exactly what your student would like to do someday.
-If your student wants to invest in real estate, maybe your family knows someone who is a real estate investor.
+If your student wants to invest in real estate, maybe your family knows a real estate investor looking for an intern, apprentice, or mentee.
 Or maybe your student wants to work in banking or finance.
 Do you know a local lender who might need some extra help?

 What other jobs do you think young people can learn a lot from doing?